- Position:

 Response in the Event of an Occupational Accident

 When an occupational accident has occurred or is suspected of having occurred in the Japan Post Group, a report is prepared in a predesignated format and submitted to the head office and other departments responsible for responding.
 In addition, the matter is reported to the director of the relevant Labor Standards Inspection Office without delay.
-The employees involved are interviewed and the incident is investigated to determine the cause, and efforts are made to prevent repeat occurrences by considering improvement measures and disseminating relevant information.
-When a serious accident resulting in death occurs, the related departments at the head office work together to conduct an on-site investigation.
-After analyzing various factors including the cause of the incident, measures are taken to prevent recurrences.
+In addition, the employees involved are interviewed and the incident is investigated to determine the cause, and efforts are made to prevent repeat occurrences by considering improvement measures and disseminating relevant information.

 Please refer to the following page for information about the status of occupational accidents.